8bit-peter/Racing-Game/README.md

 Game ends when player's car reaches the end of screen.
 Right now there is no text who won - it will be added later.

 ![ScreenShot](/screenshots/game_over_screen.jpg)

+# Repository Instalation

+Copy webpack and package.json and run "npm i" in command line.